-The complex cepstrum for a sequence x is calculated by finding the complex natural logarithm of the Fourier transform of x, then the inverse Fourier transform of the resulting sequence.
+The complex cepstrum of a sequence x is calculated by finding the complex natural logarithm of the Fourier transform of x, then the inverse Fourier transform of the resulting sequence:

-The toolbox function cceps performs this operation, estimating the complex cepstrum for an input sequence.
-It returns a real sequence the same size as the input sequence:
+cceps performs this operation, estimating the complex cepstrum for an input sequence.
+It returns a real sequence the same size as the input sequence.

 c = cceps(s2); plot(t,c)